|My Favourite Planet > English > People > |

 In Greek mythology and literature, Agamemnon, king of Mycenae, was murdered on his return from the Trojan War by his wife Clytaemnestra and her lover Aigisthos.
 Orestes and Elektra, the children of Agamemnon and Clytaemnestra, avenged their father by killing their mother.
 The cycle of revenge and murder was mentioned in the poetry of Homer and Pindar and was the subject of plays by the Athenian tragedians Aeschylus, Euripides and Sophocles.
 At the end of Euripides' Electra (Ἠλέκτρα, written around 410-413 BC), the deified Dioskouroi appear and tell Orestes and Elektra that their mother's punishment was just, but they must nevertheless atone for their matricide and purge their souls.

 At the front of this lekanis lid, as it appears in the photo above, Elektra sits mourning her father on his tomb.
 She is veiled and holds what appears to be a vase, perhaps Agamemnon's funerary urn.
-What appear to be two white teardrops can be seen in front of her face, but the paint on the vase is too worn to be certain.
+What appear to be two white teardrops can be seen in front of her face, but the paint is too worn to be certain.
 The Dioskouroi twins approach her from either side (see detail below; unfortunately the lekanis is displayed at the corner of a glass case, and its position and reflections made it it impossible to take a photo of both twins).
 Each is naked apart from a pilos (πῖλος) conical cap (see Medusa), chlamys (short cloak) and boots, and each holds a spear and another object which is offered to Elektra.
 It is uncertain what the twin on the left is holding, but his brother to the right of Elektra offers a golden wreath.

 On other vases depicting this subject, two similar figures, dressed in the same way, have been identified as Orestes and Pylades, his cousin who, according to some versions of the story, assisted in the killing of Clytaemnestra and Aigisthos.

 One of the Dioskouroi with Elektra on the lid of the Lekanis in Paestum.